 Here’s my Supply List for How to Make Coffee Stencils Using a Cricut Explore:

--Coffee Stencil Cut Files (I have some in my Resource Library, which is an email subscriber bonus)
+- Coffee Stencil Cut Files (I have some in my Resource Library)

 Now on to How to Make Coffee Stencils Using a Cricut Explore